Amruth-empire/Product_Store/Readme.md

 # 🛍️ Product Store App

-A full-stack product management application with modern frontend and backend technologies.
+A full-stack product management application using modern frontend and backend technologies.
 Built using **Next.js** and **Tailwind CSS** for the frontend, and **Node.js** with **Express.js** for the backend API.
-Users can view, edit, and delete products through a clean, responsive interface.
+Users can view, add, edit, and delete products through a clean, responsive interface — all running on a single port.

 ---